Kris Noble: Head of Drama appointment

 After his workload at Nine had expanded to overseeing All Together Now, game show Cluedo, drama The Flying Doctors, controversial soap opera Chances as well as another sitcom called My Two Wives, Noble was appointed as Nine's head of drama in 1992.

 His appointment came at a time when the network hadn't produced many successful drama series for some time with the exception of The Flying Doctors.
 By his own admission, Nine didn't have "a good track record".

 Despite the disappointing ratings of the network's revamped version of The Flying Doctors (retitled to R.F.D.S.), Noble was keen to promote Nine's new batch of drama in 1993 including Law of the Land, Snowy, The Feds, telemovie Singapore Sling, children's drama Ship to Shore and a new soap called Paradise Beach.
 All programs had some degree of success, with the exception of Paradise Beach which struggled in the ratings and was almost universally panned by television critics.

-As head of drama, Noble saw the network's fortunes regarding commissioning successful drama series gradually turn throughout the 1990's with Halifax f.p, Water Rats, Twisted Tales, Good Guys, Bad Guys, Murder Call and Stingers as well as children's fantasy drama Spellbinder all among the show's considered successful for the network under Noble's supervision.
+As head of drama, Noble saw the network's fortunes regarding commissioning successful drama series gradually turn throughout the 1990s with Halifax f.p, Water Rats, Twisted Tales, Good Guys, Bad Guys, Murder Call and Stingers as well as children's fantasy drama Spellbinder all among the show's considered successful for the network under Noble's supervision.

 Noble was protective of the network's drama offerings, going as far as writing a letter to the editor in 1996 in response to a reader's accusations of racism in Water Rats.

 After the failure of Paradise Beach, Noble seemed to be reluctant to consider any further soap operas for Nine and openly criticised the genre in 1995, declaring "The soapie is dead.
 People don't have time for ongoing storylines - they get home later, the pace of living is faster, there's more competitions from videos and movies.
 People miss a few episodes in a series and they can't be bothered catching up."
 Despite this, Nine commissioned soap opera Pacific Drive which began airing on Nine the following year.